netlify/netlify-lambda/README.md

 The default webpack configuration uses `babel-loader` with a [few basic settings](https://github.com/netlify/netlify-lambda/blob/master/lib/build.js#L19-L33).

 However, if any `.babelrc` is found in the directory `netlify-lambda` is run from, it will be used instead of the default one.

+### --static option

+If you need an escape hatch and are building your lambda in some way that is incompatible with our build process, you can skip the build with the `-s` or `--static` flag.
+[More info here](https://github.com/netlify/netlify-lambda/pull/62).

 ## License